Kimba the White Lion: 1997 film

 A new Jungle Taitei theatrical film, Jungle Emperor Leo, was released in Japan on August 1, 1997.
 Directed by Hiro Takeuchi, it is based on the second half of Dr. Tezuka's original manga story; it is not entirely faithful, however.
 It was dubbed into English and released on DVD in 2003 under the name Jungle Emperor Leo by Anime Works.
 The film was later released on Blu-ray and DVD by Discotek.
-In 1997 Julian Grant the head of the Fant-Asia film festival received a Cease-and-Desist from the Disney company to attempt to keep the Jungle Emperor Leo film from showing at the festival.
+In 1997, Julian Grant the head of the Fant-Asia film festival received a Cease-and-Desist from the Disney company to attempt to keep the Jungle Emperor Leo film from showing at the festival.
 Despite the order, the film screened to a full house.
 However, this is the last North American screening the film would ever receive.

 The film had a distribution income of at the Japanese box office in 1997.

 2000 short film

-A 9-minute anime short was released in Japan on March 18, 2000 titled Jungle Emperor Leo: Hon-o-ji.
+A 9-minute anime short was released in Japan on March 18, 2000, titled Jungle Emperor Leo: Hon-o-ji.
 It was shown at a theater at Tezuka Osamu World in Kyoto.

 2009 television film

-A television film, Jungle Taitei – Yūki ga Mirai wo Kaeru (ジャングル大帝　勇気が未来をかえる), aired in Japan on September 5, 2009, with a completely new story, different from both the previous TV shows and the original manga.
+A television film, Jungle Taitei – Yūki ga Mirai o Kaeru (ジャングル大帝 勇気が未来をかえる), aired in Japan on September 5, 2009, with a completely new story, different from both the previous TV shows and the original manga.
 The setting was an artificially created jungle in 20XX Earth.
 In this movie, Panja and his mate, Eliza, are still alive; Coco is an unspecified female bird; and Sylvester, the black panther, serves as an antagonist until he changes his ways when a young boy mends his leg.

 In 2019, the Japan Foundation produced an English dub of the film which was released on RetroCrush in July 2020.

 An earlier English dub of the film premiered on Cartoon Network in the Philippines on November 19, 2010.